tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

-**
-**

 # 1 Objective

-The objective of the Beta Test is to test and verify the efficiency of “trained neural network” for object detection using thermal camera in real time environment using NVIDIA Jetson.
+The objective of the Beta Test is to test and verify the functionality of  neural network pipeline for object detection using thermal camera in real time environment using NVIDIA Jetson and to ensure the proper mounting of the hardware on the car.

 ## 1.1 Introduction

+### 1.1.1.
+Object Detection System

 Thermal cameras are one of the emerging technologies in the field of autonomous vehicles.
 This is due to their ability to detect objects that emit heat irrespective of the weather conditions and they are insensitive to flare, glare when exposed to the direct light unlike normal RGB cameras.
 Many organisations increased their extent of research in object detection using thermal cameras alongside RGB cameras.
 Deep learning is playing crucial role in the object detection.
 Advancements in deep learning are significant in the past ten years.
 Powerful neural networks came to existence in the thorough research in this field.